Unlocking the Power of Sleep and Dreams

-- Pills have unpleasant side effects which shows up next day as sluggishness, forgetfulness and slow reaction time.
+- Pills have unpleasant side effects that show up the next day as sluggishness, forgetfulness and slow reaction time.
 Similar to that of alcohol?

-- Walker prefer a new non-drug sleep therapies, such as “cognitive behavioral therapy for insomnia” (CBT-I).
+- Walker prefers new non-drug sleep therapies, such as “cognitive behavioural therapy for insomnia” (CBT-I).

 10. Practice good ‘sleep hygiene’

-- First and most effective step is to stick to a schedule of sleeping and waking times
+- The first and most effective step is to stick to a schedule of sleeping and waking times

 - Keep your body temperature low at night by turning down the bedroom thermostat and avoiding exercise near bedtime.